narrat3d/pictorial-maps-3d-textures/README.md

 # Texture inpainting for human figures (from pictorial maps)

-This is a fork from https://github.com/saic-vul/coordinate_based_inpainting
+This is a fork from https://github.com/saic-vul/coordinate_based_inpainting (MIT License, Copyright by Samsung Electronics Co., Ltd.)

 ## Usage